Duchess of Richmond's ball: Ballroom

 At the time of the ball no accurate record was kept of the location of the ballroom.
-In 1887 a plan of the house was published by Lady De Ros (daughter of the Duchess of Richmond), provided by her brother, who were both resident in the house.
-It was later reprinted in "Reminiscences of Lady de Ros" by the Honourable Mrs J. R. Swinton, her daughter.
+In 1887, a plan of the house provided by her younger brother was published by Lady de Ros (daughter of the Duchess of Richmond); both were residents in the house.
+It was later reprinted in "Reminiscences of Lady de Ros" by the Hon.
+Mrs J. R. Swinton, her daughter.

 Sir William Fraser examined the site and concluded that the room proposed as the ballroom by Lady de Ros was too small a space for the number of people who attended the ball.
 A short time after his visit, he wrote a letter to The Times which was published on 25 August 1888.
 He reported that he had likely discovered the room and that it was not part of the principal property that the Duke of Richmond had rented on the Rue des Cendres, but was a coach house that backed onto the property and had an address in the next street, the Rue de la Blanchisserie.
 The room had dimensions of 120 ft long, 54 ft broad, and about 13 ft high (the low ceiling was a case where reality impinged on one meaning of Lord Byron's artistic allusion to "that high hall").

 Research by lawyer P. Duvivier and published by Fleischman and Aerts in their 1956 book Bruxelles pendant la bataille de Waterloo put forward an alternative theory.
-It proposes that, unknown to Fraser, the coach house used as a ballroom had been demolished by the time of his investigations and that the building he assumed was the ballroom was not built until after 1815.
+It proposes that, unknown to Fraser, the coach house used as a ballroom had been demolished by the time of his investigations and that the building he assumed was the ballroom was built after 1815.